 Bed Next to the Wall

-If the left or right side of the bed is pushed all the way up against a wall, this can create limitations with your yin and yang energy or your masculine and feminine sides.
+If the left or right side of the bed is pushed all the way up against a wall, this can create limitations with your yin and yang energy, or your masculine and feminine sides.
 It can also create limitations in finding a partner, because nobody wants to sleep on the side of the bed that’s up against the wall.
 Ideally, you want just the headboard to be against the wall, and you want to have space on either side.
 If you don’t have a lot of room, just create as much space as you can on each side of the bed, even if it’s only a few inches on one side.
-You can also get a full size bed instead of a queen, if that will fit better into the room.
+You can also get a full-sized bed instead of a queen, if that will fit better into the room.

 If at all possible, it’s best to have a headboard that’s fastened securely to the bed.
 You’ll also want to choose a headboard that is solid, without holes or bars.
-This provides stability for the people sleeping in the bed, as well as support for your relationship.
+This provides stability for the people in the bed, as well as support for your relationship.

 Mirror Facing the Bed

 Not all schools of feng shui feel that a mirror facing a bed is a problem, but if you feel uncomfortable with this situation, simply remove the mirror.
 If you do feel that a mirror facing the bed is bothering you and it’s not possible to move it (for example, if it’s attached to a closet door), you can get a frosted removable film to obscure the reflection.